Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 ![WGAN-GP baseline comparison]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/WGAN-GP_comparison_DCGAN.jpg){:height="auto" width="500px" .center-image}
 {: .img-caption}

 Where WGAN-GP is clearly superior is on generating high-quality samples on architectures where other GANs are prone to fail.
-For example, to the authors' knowledge, it has been the first time where a GAN setting has worked on residual networks:
+For example, to the authors' knowledge, it has been the first time where a GAN setting has worked on residual network architectures:

 ![WGAN-GP other architectures comparison]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/WGAN-GP_comparison_other.jpg){:height="auto" width="500px" .center-image}
 {: .img-caption}